legendarycode3/multisig-smart-contract/README.md

 * custom error handling,
 * and the Checks-Effects-Interactions pattern to reduce reentrancy risks.

-This project `MultiSignature` demonstrates several advanced Solidity and smart contract engineering
+This project `MultiSignature` demonstrates several advanced Solidity and smart contract engineering concepts such as:

 ## 📌 Features